Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Stochastic DFT

 To evaluate the random matrix in \cref{dm:rand:2}, one needs to apply the matrix-valued function $\ff\big(H[P]\big)$ on each random orbital $\chi\in\mS$.
 To avoid direct diagonalization of the Hamiltonian $H[P]$, $\ff$ is approximated on $[-1,1]$ by an $M$-th order polynomial expansion:

 where $T_m(\cdot)$ is the $m$-th Chebyshev polynomial and $c_m$ is the corresponding coefficient.
 Then \cref{dm:rand:2} and \cref{DMapprox} can be further approximated by

 For each random orbital $\chi\in\mS$, the product $\PE\big(H[\dm]\big)\chi$ can be efficiently computed through recursive matrix-vector multiplications using Chebyshev polynomial recurrence relations.
-In practice, these matrix–vector multiplications are carried out using the Fast Fourier Transform (FFT), which allows the computational cost to scale linearly with the matrix size $n$.
+In practice, these matrix-vector multiplications are carried out using the Fast Fourier Transform (FFT), which allows the computational cost to scale {quasi}linearly with the matrix size $n$, {that is, $\Oc(n\log n)$}.

 Note that $\ff$ is analytic on $\U$ but possesses singularities in the complex plane.
 The locations of these singularities depend on both the smearing parameter $\beta$ and the Hamiltonian scaling constant $a$.
 Consequently, the Chebyshev polynomial approximation error decays exponentially with the polynomial order $M$ \cite{Trefethen2013}